-- a) as required by the Bahrain Commercial Companies Law, - i. the Company has maintained proper accounting records and the consolidated financial statements are in agreement therewith; - ii. the financial information contained in the Report of the Board of Directors is consistent with the consolidated financial statements; and - iii. satisfactory explanations and information have been provided to us by management in response to all our requests. - b) we are not aware of any violations of the Bahrain Commercial Companies Law, the Central Bank of Bahrain (CBB) Rule Book (applicable provisions of Volume 6) and CBB directives, regulations and associated resolutions, rules and procedures of the Bahrain Bourse or the terms of the Company's memorandum and articles of association during the year ended 30 June 2021 that might have had a material adverse effect on the business of the Group or on its consolidated financial position. - c) As required by Article 8 of section 2 of Chapter 1 of the Bahrain Corporate Governance Code, we report that the Company: - i. has appointed a Corporate Governance Officer; and - ii. has a board approved written guidance and procedures for corporate governance.
+- a) as required by the Bahrain Commercial Companies Law, - I. the Company has maintained proper accounting records and the consolidated financial statements are in agreement therewith; - II. the financial information contained in the Report of the Board of Directors is consistent with the consolidated financial statements; and - III. satisfactory explanations and information have been provided to us by management in response to all our requests. - b) we are not aware of any violations of the Bahrain Commercial Companies Law or the terms of the Company's memorandum and articles of association during the year ended 30 June 2022 that might have had a material adverse effect on the business of the Company or on its consolidated financial position. - c) as required by Article 8 of section 2 of chapter 1 of the Bahrain Corporate Governance Code, we report that the Company: - I. has appointed a Corporate Governance Officer; and - II. has a board approved written guidance and procedures for corporate governance.